gilangwd/PSI-TechTest/README.md

     ```
 7. Don't forget to set the Authorization -> Bearer Token with the token we got from login before.
 8. If authorization success, we will get the return of checkout API which is `amountToPaid` and `pointsEarned` if you put `hasVoucher` as 'Y'
 9. For task 4, access get random users API at http://localhost:8080/getRandomUsers.
+This API using GET method.
 10. Without parameter it will only return one data.
 11. We can change the parameter for `result` and `page`.
     ```sh